tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 distortion patterns in the subsequent testing phase.
-It should be noted that unlike the sensorimotor studies discussed earlier, the Posner & Keele (1968) study did not present low-varied and high-varied participants with an equal number of training rathers, but instead had participants remain in the training stage of the experiment until they reached a criterion level of performance.
+It should be noted that unlike the sensorimotor studies discussed earlier, the Posner & Keele (1968) study did not present low-varied and high-varied participants with an equal number of training trials, but instead had participants remain in the training stage of the experiment until they reached a criterion level of performance.
 This train-until-criterion procedure led to the high-variability condition participants tending to complete a larger number of training trials before switching to the testing stage.
-More recent work (Hu & Nosofsky, 2024), also used dot pattern categories, but matched the number of training trials across conditions.
+More recent work (Hu & Nosofsky, 2024) also used dot pattern categories, but matched the number of training trials across conditions.
 Under this procedure, higher-variability participants tended to reach lower levels of performance by the end of the training stage.